wi-feye/wi-feye/README.md

 </font>

-Wi-Feye is a service that uses Wi-Fi probe requests in a building to do a crowd behavior analysis and detect common patterns, points of interest and anomalies inside the building.
+Wi-Feye is a service that uses Wi-Fi probe requests in a building to do crowd behavior analysis and detect common patterns, points of interest and anomalies inside the building.

 ## Quick start: